speakeasy-api/openapi-directory/SDKs/amazonaws.com/route53resolver/2018-04-01/go/README.md

 * `UpdateFirewallDomains` - Updates the firewall domain list from an array of domain specifications.
 * `UpdateFirewallRule` - Updates the specified firewall rule.
 * `UpdateFirewallRuleGroupAssociation` - Changes the association of a <a>FirewallRuleGroup</a> with a VPC.
 The association enables DNS filtering for the VPC.
+* `UpdateResolverConfig` - Updates the behavior configuration of Route 53 Resolver behavior for a single VPC from Amazon Virtual Private Cloud.
 * `UpdateResolverDnssecConfig` - Updates an existing DNSSEC validation configuration.
 If there is no existing DNSSEC validation configuration, one is created.
 * `UpdateResolverEndpoint` - Updates the name of an inbound or an outbound Resolver endpoint.
 * `UpdateResolverRule` - Updates settings for a specified Resolver rule. <code>ResolverRuleId</code> is required, and all other parameters are optional.
 If you don't specify a parameter, it retains its current value.
 <!-- End SDK Available Operations -->

 ### SDK Generated by [Speakeasy](https://docs.speakeasyapi.dev/docs/using-speakeasy/client-sdks)